 Halloween in Haddonfield is one of the scariest horror movie settings of all time.
 With a lot of parties and ‘trick or treaters,’ there are people wearing masks everywhere, making evil harder to detect.
 Speaking of evil, everyone knows the iconic, mute, white-masked terror that is Michael Myers from the Halloween franchise.
-But where did Halloween creators come up with the story, plot and Michael Meyers himself?
+But where did Halloween creators come up with the story, plot and Michael Myers himself?
 What inspired one of the most popular (and deadly) horror movie slashers of all time, Michael Myers?
-Is Halloween Michael Meyers Real or based on a true story?
+Is Halloween Michael Myers Real or based on a true story?

 The Real Story Behind Michael Myers and Halloween

 Like any successful horror movie franchise, Halloween has grown throughout time.
 A horror franchise grows with its sequels according to the demand of the audience and appropriate plot advances.
 But a lot of what Michael Myers is today, is owed to his original creators…the writers and staff responsible for putting together the original Halloween film.
 Here are some of the most influential contributions to making Halloween and Michael a scary slasher genre leader that it is today!